 Something about not having the English (also known as Phoenician or Roman) alphabet characters there, also made it more natural to tune into the Chinese characters.
 My guess is that because my brain wasn’t trying so hard to latch onto the alphabet it knew so well, it was freer to read the Chinese characters.

-My tutor and I still use pinyin quite a bit, partly because it has been the easiest way to discuss pronunciation during my online lessons.
+My tutor and I still use pinyin some.
 I also only recently learned how to type the bopomofo symbols on my computer.
 I have about half of my lessons via Skype because my tutor lives far enough away that driving to her home every week is a problem.
 But when I am at her house, she uses bopomofo almost exclusively next to the new characters in the study material.

 At first, she was apologetic, trying to force herself to write in pinyin, but since I had noticed the advantages, I told her to just use the bopomofo.
 I didn’t even have all the phonetic symbols memorized, but with her saying the words and explaining pronunciation, I was able to practice them without referring to a chart during the lesson.
 I also ended up practicing it when learning from childrens’ books, written for Chinese speaking children.
 These books commonly use the bopomofo to help the children read.